Andrew Curwen - Chief Executive & Training - Chairman

 As Farm Brand Manager, I work with the Farm Executive and Farm Board to champion the XLVets Farm Brand and deliver the farm activity plan which includes initiatives such as Calf Tracker and the Woolpack, and delivering the key agricultural shows that we attend.
 I am also editor of our publication Livestock Matters.
 In my spare time you might find me out on the farm, walking my springer spaniel Rocky or travelling.

-Based at the XLVets office in Dalston, I joined XLVets in July 2015 on the business administration apprenticeship scheme after completing my A-Levels.
+Based at the XLVets office in Dalston, I joined XLVets in July 2015.
 In July 2016 I moved to my new role, Marketing Assistant working with Colm, Gemma and Ann implementing marketing activities on behalf the farm, equine and small animal executives.
 I have an interest in digital marketing so will be developing my skills further in this area to bring targeted electronic updates to members and help practices with their electronic communications to clients.
 I also provide the helpdesk support for enquiries relating to the BVDFree England database.

 Based at Pride Veterinary Centre in Derby my role involves supporting John Turkington and Emma